xlynkz/xlynkz.github.io/README.md

 The internet industry is a complex and competitive industry with success rates for start-up business below 10%.
 We will establish ourselves as a market leader that creates tools that people need to innovate.
 We will constantly ensure that we are making a product that is needed and by investing in experienced leadership.

-# Marketing Plan (should reflect fastur.ca)
+# Marketing Plan

 ##5.1 - Service

-The key services that we plan to offer are content management, API management and Hosting.
-Fastur will also operate a marketplace.
+The key services that we plan to offer are VCAAS,SDAAS,Profit Seeking As a service. algorithm((github 2.0)exchange).

-These key services entail a subset of services:

-datasets.

 DEVELOPMENT